NivenT/RGB/README.md

 * F - Emulates a single CPU instruction if paused
 * M - Prompts for a starting and ending memory address.
 Emulator then prints the values stored in memory between those addresses (inclusive on starting and exclusive on ending)
 * Esc - Exits program
+* 1 - Runs emulator at normal speed
+* 2 - Speeds up emulation by only rendering every 10th frame

 ##Emulation Progress
 ###CPU